Distance From Vancouver: About 188 km to the beginning of the FSR via

-Looks like there was a slide here, and then the debris was somewhat cleared, but the road could be too narrow for my wide ride, and I did not feel like scratching the sides against the large boulders lying there.
+Looks like there was a slide here, and then the debris was somewhat cleared, but the road appeared to be just a tough too narrow for our wide ride, and feel like scratching the sides against the large boulders lying there.